BiCroLab/WSI-analysis/SG/README.md

 By constructing the graph Laplacian we can measure the differential structure of morphological and topological features
 ### Selection of relevant morphological and topological features
 Decide which features to include in the downstream analysis
-### Normalization of the feature set
-Normalize features in order to have a meaningful inter-feature comparison.
-Some have values in the range [0,1] (like circularity and eccentricity), others have values in a different range (like area, perimeter, intensinsity, etc).
-### PCA of the feature matrix
+### Stratification of individual morphometric feature
-Find the major direction of variations in the data
-### Projection on real space of the principal components
-Picture the spatial distribution of the principal components
-### Partitioning of reals space based on projected components
-Find spatio-morphological communities
+Divide in quantiles the range of values for each morphometric feature
+### Subgraph creation
+For each morphometric feature and quantile pair list all connected subgraphs such that every node in the subgraph belong to the same feature-quantile pair, and such that the number of nodes in the connected subgraph is above a threshold
 ### Covariance descriptor of the partitions
-Construct the covariance descriptor for each community/partition
+Construct the covariance descriptor for each subgraph
+### Clustering of the descriptors
+Cluster the covariance descriptors
+### Assign unlabelled nodes to clusters
+Determined the connected components of the unlabelled nodes (above a given threshold in size) and for each component construct its covariance descriptor and find the closed descriptor in the set of clustered descriptor.
+The new descriptor will inherit the same cluster label